van001/lesscode/readme.md

 In future I may use this base object and categories to build complex categories like Heap, Tree & Graph.

 ## 2. Pure Functions
+> Be a rebel but live life by few rules.

 For each of the above categories(String, List & Map), I will build functions to consume & transform (similar or other) categories.

 #### Function-naming